akash-ahana/autopilot-fms-be/readme.txt

     check if

 -while updating a task , when checking if there exists a next task , if there is no next task (which means it is end of that flow ) update in fms for that fmsQAId as false , and change no noOfLive in fmsMaster (decrease by one)
+-in previous step detials ad step id for this API /findPreviousStepsDetails